 Advertisement

 Receiving a cancer diagnosis is unsettling, regardless of the type.
-Fortunately, most thyroid cancers respond extremely well to treatment.
+Fortunately, most thyroid cancers respond well to treatment.
 Your healthcare provider can discuss the best treatment option for the type of thyroid cancer you have.
-After treatment, you may need to take synthetic thyroid hormones for life.
+After treatment, you may need to take thyroid hormones for life.
 These hormones support vital body functions.
-They usually don’t cause any significant side effects, but you’ll have regular checkups to monitor your health.
+You’ll also need regular checkups to monitor your health.

 Learn more about the Health Library and our editorial process.